getnelson/nelson/docs/src/hugo/content/documentation/configuration.md

 ## Security

 Nelson has a variety of security options available to administrators.
-For the most part these are set-once variables, but they affect the operation of the system and can impact users, so its important to understand their purpose.
+For the most part these are set-once variables, but they affect the operation of the system and can impact users, so it's important to understand their purpose.

 * [security.encryption-key](#security-encryption-key)
 * [security.expire-login-after](#security-expire-login-after)